Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Preliminaries

 The \textbf{masked (discrete) diffusion models (MDM)} \citep{lou2024discrete,ou2025your,sahoo2024simple,shi2024simplified,zheng2025masked} is a novel method for learning high-dimensional categorical distributions with application to text \citep{nie2025large}, images \citep{chang2022maskgit,bai2025meissonic}, DNAs \citep{hayes2025simulating}, etc. Essentially, it learns the one-dimensional conditional distributions of the data given any subset of observed dimensions.
 Suppose the data are finite-length sequences with vocabulary $\cV=\{1,2,...,V\}$.
 Include the mask token $\mask$ into the $\cV$ and let $\cVb=\{1,2,...,V,\mask\}$.
 The MDM takes a partially masked sequence $\bx=(x_1,...,x_D)\in\cVb^D$ as an input, and outputs $\bpi_\theta(\bx)\in\R^{D\times V}$, whose $(d,u)$-th entry $\bpi_\theta(\bx)_{d,u}$ is set to $1_{x_d=u}$ if $x_d\ne\mask$, and if $x_d=\mask$, is trained to approximate the conditional probability

+where $\bx_\um=(x_d:x_d\ne\mask)$.
 By definition, we assume each row of $\bpi_\theta(\bx)$ is a valid probability vector.
-The probability of a unmasked sequence $\bx\in\cV^D$ under the MDM $\bpi_\theta$ is defined through \textbf{random-order autoregressive (AR) generation}: choosing a uniformly random order of the $D$ positions, and autoregressively sampling each position conditional on the previously sampled ones.
-Formally,
+The probability of an unmasked sequence $\bx\in\cV^D$ under the MDM $\bpi_\theta$ is defined through \textbf{random-order autoregressive (ROAR) generation}: choosing a uniformly random order of the $D$ positions, and autoregressively sampling each position conditional on the previously sampled ones.
+Formally, let $\bsigma$ be a uniformly random permutation of $\{1,...,D\}$, then